 What to do:

 To avoid potential liability for monitoring or reviewing private employee emails, employers should create and implement policies that eliminate any expectation of privacy.
 Employers should also train their employees on the policy.
 More importantly, employers must practice what they preach and must not utilize a strategy that gives rise to the expectation of privacy or allow too many work distractions.

 At a minimum, a workplace computer usage policy and strategy should include the following:

 - An introductory statement that an employer’s email and instant messaging system belongs to the company at all times and is a company resource provided as a business tool.
 Make sure the employees understand the emails and instant messages they send belong to the company, not the employee.

 - A statement that the use of company email and instant messaging for inappropriate personal use may result in discipline including termination.
 Although, realistically, there will be some personal use allowed, ensure that employees are aware that any and all personal use may result in discipline.

 - A statement that emails and instant messages sent or received may be monitored by the employer.
 In this regard, the employer must only review emails or instant messages already sent and saved to the network.
 It is illegal to intercept emails as they are being transmitted.

-- A statement informing the employees that their emails and instant messages are not considered private and that by using the employer-provided email and instant message service, they consent to being monitored by the employer.
+- A statement informing the employees that their emails and instant messages are not considered private and that by using the employer-provided email and instant message service, they consent to be monitored by the employer.

 - A statement that all passwords belong to the company and that they must be provided to their supervisors.
 Avoid giving employees unchecked power to password-protect their computers, which can contribute to an expectation of privacy.

 - A warning prohibiting the employee from using a code, accessing a file or retrieving any stored information unless authorized.
 Be careful to explain, however, that such provision does not preclude the employer from accessing the employee’s own stored emails.

 - A provision prohibiting the communication of messages prohibited by the employer’s harassment and discrimination policies.